- COLLEGE REQUIREMENTS

 - General Finance

 Actuarial students may double count their finance courses towards a finance minor.
-They will follow the regular minor found in the finance section of the Bulletin.
+They will follow the regular minor found in the finance section of the Catalog.
 The courses used might include:

 |Select two of the following:||6|